Top 10 Things to do in Barcelona

 From the mystical genius of Antoni Gaudi (one of the greatest architects of all time) to unparalleled artworks by grandmasters such as Pablo Picasso, Salvador Dali and Joan Miro, the city really does have it all.
 Better yet, the fascinating art and architecture is beautifully complimented by a magnificent dining and drinking scene, a fabled culture and limitless possibilities.
 Here is a list of some of the top 10 best things to do in Barcelona.

-An ambitous project, Sagrada Familia is an attraction that, after more than a century, is still undergoing construction.
-Started in 1882, less than a quarter had been built by the time its famous architect, Antoni Gaudi died in 1926.
+An ambitious project, Sagrada Familia is an attraction that, after more than a century, is still undergoing construction.
+Starting in 1882, less than a quarter had been built by the time its famous architect, Antoni Gaudi died in 1926.
 Considered to be the most spectacular Gaudi creation of all, it is famous as one of the most visited buildings in the world.
-Filled with artistic allure at every corner, where Art Nouveau and Gothic designs battle for your attention, the architecture marvel should be on everyone's list when visiting Barcelona.
+Filled with artistic allure at every corner, where Art Nouveau and Gothic designs battle for your attention, the architectural marvel in Barcelona should be on everyone's list when visiting the city.
 If you are wondering when one can expect to see the building in its complete glory, mark your dates for the year 2026.

 - Good to know: There are only a limited number of tickets sold for each day and it is often booked up days in advance.
 If you just turn up to buy a ticket at the entrance, the chances are you won’t be able to visit that day.
 To avoid disappointment, you should buy the ticket online at least a week in advance.

 2. Opera at Gran Teatre del Liceo